Google Maps isn’t going anywhere. And lucky for local marketers, neither is Google Maps marketing.

 - Make sure your NAP (name, address, phone number) is consistent across the board – as in, matches exactly.
 The information on your website, Yelp, Facebook, GMB, etc. should be the same.

 - Choose the most relevant category for your business.
 There’s plenty to choose from here, and you should go with the one that most accurately describes your business (go as specific as possible, and Google will still associate your biz with more general categories.

-- Always link your GMB to your homepage.
+- Always link your GMB to your homepage as part of your Google Maps strategy.
 If you run a multi-location business, create separate pages for each.

 - Enter a description using the most relevant, target keywords.
 Include both keywords about your business and its location.

 - Always add photos.
+When it comes to marketing Google Maps gives some level of precedence to places with images.
 Start with 5, and continuously add more.
 Straight from Google: Business with photos receive 42% more requests for driving directions to their locations, and 32% more click-throughs to their websites than with no photos.
 If possible, try adding a video as well.

 - Get reviews!
 As discussed earlier, reviews are an extremely important factor in local SEO.

 The most important thing to keep in mind: fill your listing out completely.

 Users can filter by price, hours, rating, etc., so it’s essential that you have everything included.
 Otherwise, you could get left out of a search.

 For more about these tips and more, check out my full article on Google My Business optimization.